Codecademy/docs/content/java/concepts/strings/terms/startsWith/startsWith.md

 ---
 Title: '.startsWith()'
-Description: 'Returns true if a string starts with given character(s) and false otherwise.'
+Description: 'Returns true if a string starts with a given character sequence and false otherwise.'
 Subjects:
   - 'Computer Science'
 Tags: